July 28-31, 2022

-Folkmoot USA, North Carolina's Official International Festival, is a two-week celebration of the world's cultural heritage through folk music and dance.
-The festival is headquartered at the Folkmoot Friendship Center in Waynesville, about 25 miles west of Asheville, but performances can be seen in 14 cities, including Asheville, Hendersonville, Franklin, Burnsville, Maggie Valley, Cherokee and Waynesville.
+The world comes to western North Carolina for 11 days.
+Folkmoot USA, North Carolina's Official International Folklore Festival, is a 10-day celebration of the world's cultural heritage through folk music and dance.
+The festival is based in Waynesville, about 25 miles west of Asheville, but performances can be seen in several cities, including Asheville, Cherokee, Franklin, Lake Junaluska, Maggie Valley and Hendersonville.

-Tickets go on sale to general public in May.
-Tickets may be purchased online at www.folkmootusa.org, by calling the Folkmoot ticket office at 828.452.2997 or by contacting the specific venue.
+Tickets go on sale to the general public in May.
+Purchase online on the Folkmoot website, by calling the Folkmoot ticket office at 828.452.2997 or by contacting the specific venue.

 In 1973, Dr. Clinton Border, a Waynesville surgeon, accompanied a local square dance team to a folk festival in Sidmouth, England.
 There began the dream that would, 11 years later, become Folkmoot USA.
 Border was convinced that Western North Carolina, which was already steeped in tradition and dedicated to the preservation of its own heritage, was the perfect location for an international folk festival in the United States.
 In Folkmoot’s 35-year history, the organization has hosted 8,000 performers from almost 150 countries.
 Folkmoot performers are primarily college students who serve as cultural ambassadors for their countries.
 The Folkmoot Festival is a strong example of international cultural diplomacy.

 See more things to do in Waynesville.